madskristensen/TamlVS/README.md

 Full syntax highlighting support for `.taml` files that follows the official TAML specification.
 Colors distinguish between keys, values, comments, null values (`~`), and empty strings (`""`).

 ### Error Detection
 Real-time syntax validation with inline error messages and warnings displayed in the Error List window.
 Hover over any error to see detailed information about what went wrong.
+Detects common issues like:
+- Space indentation (TAML requires tabs)
+- Mixed tabs and spaces
+- Invalid characters

+### Document Formatting
+Format your TAML documents with **Edit > Advanced > Format Document** (Ctrl+K, Ctrl+D) or format just a selection with **Format Selection** (Ctrl+K, Ctrl+F).
+The formatter ensures consistent tab-based indentation and proper key-value alignment.

+### Navigation Bar
+The editor navigation bar shows a hierarchical dropdown of all keys in your document.
+Click any key to jump directly to it.
+Keys with children are displayed with indentation to show the document structure.

 ### Editor Features
+- Outlining/code folding for nested sections
 - Line numbers
 - Brace matching
 - Same word highlighting
-- Outlining support
 - Preview support
 - Full integration with Visual Studio's editor infrastructure